Gold Rush (TV series): Season 11

 Filming of Season 11, and mining for the 2020 mining season was affected by the COVID-19 pandemic.
 Though miners were considered essential workers by the Yukon government, the film crews themselves are not part of that determination.
 Canada having been on travel lockdown at the start of the filming season meant that the production crews from RAW TV production company were still stuck in Britain.
 At the start of mining, only one filming crewmember was onsite with the Beets, and Monica Beets had added on filming duties.
 Neither the Schnabel nor Ness mining crews were onsite at the start of the mining season, they've been at home in quarantine, mostly in the U.S. For the new mining season; Parker Schnabel successfully crosses the border from Alaska and quarantines for two weeks in Whitehorse, Yukon, Canada.
 The Beets quarantine for 2 weeks at their mine site, and plan to have it locked down for the season.
 After a 2-week quarantine, a local film crew of 4 comes to film the Beets.
 Rick Ness quarantines while on the road from Wisconsin to the Yukon, with an extended fuel tank for his pickup, by limiting any contact while roadtripping.
-Lead by Special Forces Medic Fred Lewis, a new crew joined the show.
+Led by Special Forces Medic Fred Lewis, a new crew joined the show.
 The eleventh season premiered on October 23, 2020.

 Season 12

-The Gold Rush Season 12 began broadcast on Friday, September 24, 2021, with Ground War on Discovery Channel.
-It focused on the mining crews of Parker Schnabel, Tony Beets, Rick Ness and Fred Lewis, who joins forces with the neighboring Clayton Brothers towards the end of the season.
+Gold Rush Season 12 began broadcast on Friday, September 24, 2021, with Ground War on Discovery Channel.
+It focused on the mining crews of Parker Schnabel, Tony Beets, Rick Ness and Fred Lewis, who joins forces with the neighboring Clayton Brothers toward the end of the season.

 Season 13

-The Gold Rush Season 13 began broadcast on Friday, September 30, 2022, with A Seismic Shift on Discovery Channel.
-It focused on the mining crews of Parker Schnabel, Tony Beets, Fred Lewis and the Clayton Brothers.
+Gold Rush Season 13 began broadcast on Friday, September 30, 2022, with A Seismic Shift on Discovery Channel.
+It focused on the mining crews of Parker Schnabel (Alaska and Yukon sites), Tony Beets, Fred Lewis, Clayton Brothers.
+It features cameos with Dave Turin's mine, as he retires from mining.
+Rick Ness chose not to mine and was only featured briefly at the start to explain his absence.

+Season 14

+Gold Rush Season 14 began broadcast on Friday, September 29, 2023, with The $160 Million Gamble on Discovery Channel.
+It focused on the mining crews of Parker Schnabel, Tony Beets, Rick Ness and the McCaughans.

+Season 15

+Gold Rush Season 15 began broadcast on Friday, November 8, 2024, with Greed Is Good on Discovery Channel.
+It focused on the mining crews of Parker Schnabel, Tony Beets, Rick Ness and Kevin Beets.

+Season 16

+Gold Rush Season 16 starts to broadcast on Friday, November 7, 2025.